lambrospetrou/oxford-msc/plain-text/ch-cost-ftree.md

 **Notation**

-1. I use _XuY_ to denote the average number of unique values of attribute X _under_ a single value of attribute Y, where Y is an ancestor of X.
+1. _XuY_ denotes the average number of unique values of attribute X _under_ a single value of attribute Y, where Y is an ancestor of X.
-2. I use _uniq(X)_ to denote the average unique number of values among all the unions of attribute X.
+2. _uniq(X)_ denotes the average unique number of values among all the unions of attribute X.

-For example, assuming the f-tree in figure X.1 and its factorization (figure X.2), we have the following statistics:
+For example, assuming the f-tree in Figure X.1 and its factorization (see Figure X.2), we have the following statistics:

 ```
-uniq(A), uniq(B), uniq(C), uniq(D), uniq(E), uniq(F)
+number unique values per attribute: uniq(A), uniq(B), uniq(C), uniq(D), uniq(E), uniq(F)
-BuA, CuA, CuB, DuA, DuB, EuA, FuA, FuE
+number of unique values per attribute under an ancestor: BuA, CuA, CuB, DuA, DuB, EuA, FuA, FuE
 ```

 Having the above statistics calculated, given any other f-tree _T_ the estimated size of the factorization would be calculated by summing the estimated number of nodes for each attribute.
 To calculate the cost for an attribute X, a path between X and its parent in T should be found inside the reference tree, followed by the multiplication of all the pair-wise averages (XuY) along the path to get an estimation for the number of values of X.